 pod install once more to get the latest Swift 3 prepared pod versions

 If you now open the generated workspace, you’ll find that the default Quick test file will run perfectly well.
-However, as soon as I imported the development pod and tried to write tests for any class in my pod, the Quick just stopped working.
-It just cancelled and said that all tests were successfully executed, but it did not run a single one.
+However, as soon as I imported the development pod and tried to write tests for my pod, Quick just stopped working.
+It just cancelled and said that all tests were successfully executed, but didn’t run a single one.
 Instead, it left all tests in the state they were in after the last test run that actually did execute.

 I could only get the unit tests to work by deleting the CocoaPods-generated test project and create a new test target with Xcode.
 I could now write tests for the development pod code with Quick and Nimble and successfully run them.